jdevfullstack/programming-core-concepts/README.md

-to human language (and vice versa) takes a lot of processing, an operating system to recognize computer applications, a business collaborative tool with a lot of features to manage data, a 3D game that is almost realistic, an Artificial Intelligence program that can simulate humans in the virtual world!
+to human language (and vice versa) takes a lot of processing, an operating system to recognize computer applications, a business collaborative tool with many features to manage data, a 3D game that is almost realistic, an Artificial Intelligence program that can simulate humans in the virtual world!

 But of all the things programmers can do, the computer only processes input as binary data
-(0s and 1s) and
+(0s and 1s), and it should not be interpreted literally.
-it should not be interpreted literally.
-It's just a representation of something a computer can recognize: absence or presence of electric pulse.
+It's just a representation of something a computer can recognize: the absence or presence of an electric pulse.
 Compare this with any drawing
 that can be accomplished just
 by simply using a dot-and-no-dot pattern!